This post may contain affiliate links.

 Before she lost her battle with Parkinson’s disease, my grandma painstakingly recorded her most treasured recipes in a home-printed cookbook she called Lovin’ from the Oven.

-My grandma’s original recipe is actually called “Carrot Cookies,” because the cookie dough contains mashed carrots.
+Included in that cookbook is the recipe for these orange cookies—except my grandma’s original recipe is actually called “Carrot Cookies,” because the cookie dough contains mashed carrots.
+Don’t worry: these orange cookies do NOT taste like veggies.

 • The carrots don’t flavor the cookies; rather, they make the cookie dough sweet and incredibly tender.